-Have you been meaning to join a book group, but can never find the time to make it to meetings?
+Want to join a book group, but don't have time for meetings?
 Are you an avid social media user as well as an avid reader?
-Do you just want to read some good books and discuss them with others?Join our online book discussion group on Goodreads!
+Just want to read some good books and discuss them with others?Join our online book discussion group on Goodreads!